Sonoma County Rescinds Mask Exemption for Fully Vaccinated Groups - Effective December 30, 2021

 - Guidelines for Fabric Covered Tents and Canopies for Temporary Parklets and Other Outdoor Spaces

 - Propane Use in Outdoor Areas during COVID

 - SoCo Launch: Self-certification assessments, mitigation strategies, and best management plans by industry. - Sonoma County Economic Development Board and Department of Public Health

 - Reopening Guidance for Cleaning and Disinfecting Public Spaces, Workplaces, Businesses, Schools, and Homes - CDC

 - Guidance for Face Coverings - CDPH

 - Coronavirus Unemployment: How to Apply for Benefits If you Lose Your Job

-- Business Safety Guidance Poster (from the Sonoma County EDB): Use this poster at the entrance of your business facility to encourage the public to self-check for COVID-19 symptoms and follow safety protocols before entering your facility.
+- Business Safety Guidance Poster: Use this poster at the entrance of your business facility to encourage the public to self-check for COVID-19 symptoms and follow safety protocols before entering your facility.

 - Economic Development Board of Sonoma County Resource Guide

 - Local Employer Phone line, 707.565.4667 - County of Sonoma Department of Health Services